Instrumentation

 a getter that returns either a span that has been bound to the current zone or

-as a fallback the result of Sentry.getSpan
+as a fallback the result of Sentry.getSpan.
+To bind a

-span to a zone use runWithCblSentrySpan
+span to a zone use runWithCblSentrySpan.

 The following code snippet shows functions that are useful to trace the performance of operations in an app: